DaniAGonzalez/DaniAGonzalez/README.md

 - 👋 Hi, I’m @DaniAGonzalez
-- 👀 I’m interested in Data Science
+- 👀 I’m a grad student in Data Science
-- 🌱 I’m currently learning Python, expert in R
+- 🌱 I’m Python and R lover
-- 💞️ I’m looking to collaborate on exploratory data analysis
+- 💞️ I’m looking to collaborate on exploratory data analysis and optimizations
-- 📫 How to reach me ...
+- 📫 How to reach me....

 <!---
 DaniAGonzalez/DaniAGonzalez is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.